Yu-Jui Yvonne Wan: Career

 in Kansas City, Kansas.
-She was also heavily involved in other roles as the Leader of the Cancer Biology Program and the Founding Director of the Liver Center.
-She aided in obtaining multi-million-dollar NIH Centers of Biomedical Research Excellence (COBRE) funding, which benefited many liver researchers in the Mid-West, enabling junior faculty to start their research laboratories and programs.
+Wan was the director of the Liber Center and the Leader of the Cancer Biology Program starting in 2007.
+As the Founding Director of the Liver Center, she helped establish a human liver specimen bank containing over 800 specimens.
+She aided in obtaining a multi-million-dollar NIH Centers of Biomedical Research Excellence (COBRE) funding, which benefited many liver researchers in the Midwest, and enabled junior faculty to start their research laboratories and programs.